vgurianov/srt/docs/experiment2.md

 ## 2. Results of experiment

-The results experiment are shown in Table 1.
+The results of the experiment are presented in Table 1.
 It is the trajectory of the particle.
 ```
 Analytical (xa, pa, va) and numerical (xe) solution
 +----+-----+-----+------+------+------+------+-----+------+